Married Women's Property Acts in the United States: Background

 Under the common law legal doctrine known as coverture, a married woman in British North American colonies and later in the United States had hardly any legal existence apart from her husband.
 Her rights and obligations were subsumed under his.
-She could not own property, enter into contracts, bring a law suit, or earn a salary in her own name.
-An unmarried woman, a femme sole, on the other hand, had the right to own property and make contracts in her own name.
+She could not own property, enter into contracts, bring a lawsuit, or earn a salary in her name.
+An unmarried woman, a femme sole, on the other hand, had the right to own property and make contracts in her name.

 Over several decades, beginning in 1839, statutes that enabled women to control real and personal property, enter into contracts and lawsuits, inherit independently of their husbands, work for a salary, and write wills were enacted.
 The first such law was in Mississippi, which in 1839 granted married women the right to own (but not control) property in her own name.
-It was enacted after a successful case by Chickasaw a woman, Betsy Love Allen, prevented a creditor of her husband from seizing her separately owned property.
+It was enacted after a successful case by a Chickasaw woman, Betsy Love Allen, prevented a creditor of her husband from seizing her separately owned slaves.
 Maine and Maryland did likewise in 1840.
 In 1842, New Hampshire allowed married women to own and manage property in their own name during the incapacity of their husband, and Kentucky did the same in 1843.
 In 1844 Maine extended married women property rights by granting them separate economy and then trade licenses.
 Massachusetts also granted married women separate economy in 1844.

 Usually, concerns for family integrity and protecting a household from economic crisis, rather than a liberal conception of the role of women in society, motivated these changes.
 Change came in piecemeal fashion.
 As late as 1867 a decision of the Supreme Court of Illinois in Cole v.
 Van Riper noted that "It is simply impossible that a married woman should be able to control and enjoy her property as if she were sole, without practically leaving her at liberty to annul the marriage."
 According to one analysis, the legislation came in three phases—allowing married women to own property, then to keep their own income, then to engage in business—and advanced more quickly in the West, exactly like female suffrage did.